Greek bank official dismisses 'haircut' report as 'baseless'

 But citing bankers and business people with knowledge of the measures, the Financial Times reported: "The plans, which call for a 'haircut' of at least 30 percent on deposits above 8,000 euros, sketch out an increasingly likely scenario for at least one bank."

-The report quoted a source as saying: "It (the haircut) would take place in the context of an overall restructuring of the bank sector once Greece is back in a bailout programme."
+The report quoted a source as saying: "It (the haircut) would take place in the context of an overall restructuring of the bank sector once Greece is back in a bailout program."

 The head of Greece's Bank Association dismissed the report as "completely baseless".

-Louka Katseli, who also chairs the National Bank of Greece (NBGr.AT), told Skai TV that suggestions that authorities were planning a raid on deposits belonged "only in the sphere of fantasy."
+Louka Katseli, who also chairs the National Bank of Greece, told Skai TV that suggestions that authorities were planning a raid on deposits belonged "only in the sphere of fantasy."

 "There are no such scenarios at any Greek bank, not even as an exercise on paper," Katseli said.